hackclub/hackclub/workshops/drum_pad/README.md

   /* The border property sets the border around an HTML element, meaning all four borders (top, right, bottom, and left). */ /* Here, we are giving our individual pads a 4px solid border. */
   border: 4px solid;
-}
+  /* We are changing the values of our individual pads in the pad area that holds all our pads. */ }
 ```